matthewloh/6004cem/6004CEM_FINAL_SUBMISSION/TASK2B_DISTRIBUTED_PORTFOLIO/DOCUMENTATION/DISTRIBUTED_COMPUTING_ACADEMIC_REPORT.md

 **Document Classification**: Academic Submission
 **Confidentiality**: Educational Use Only
 **Version**: 1.0
-**Last Modified**: [Current Date]
+**Last Modified**: 30/06/2025
 **Word Count**: Approximately 3,200 words
 **Page Count**: 15 pages

 ---

-*This report represents original work completed in fulfillment of the 6004CEM Parallel and Distributed Programming module requirements.
-All code implementations, analysis, and documentation are the result of independent academic effort.*
+_This report represents original work completed in fulfillment of the 6004CEM Parallel and Distributed Programming module requirements.
+All code implementations, analysis, and documentation are the result of independent academic effort._